 No problem!
 Singing time music bag to the rescue!!

-Many of the items in the singing time music bag are used in a variety of lesson plans.
-My favorite is to use them with a Wiggle Worm Jar HERE.
-When a worm with a song is drawn and it coordinates with items from a music bag, use them.
+Many of the items in the singing time music bag are used in a variety of singing time lesson plans.
+My favorite is to use them with a Wiggle Worm Jar.
+When a worm with a song is drawn and it coordinates with items from my nursery music bag, use them.

 TIP: If your Sunbeams are struggling with singing time, try going into their class for the last 5 minutes of their class.
 Sing a few songs each week using your music bag, in addition to the song of the month.
 It’s great movement and repetition for those little kids who have been trying to sit still for so long.